haicanberra/Maze-Generation-Visualization/README.md

 - The neighbor priority used: Left - Top - Right - Bottom.

 - Algorithms included:
-1. Depth-first Search
+&emsp;1.
+Depth-first Search
-    Explores as far as possible along each branch path before backtracking.
+&emsp;&emsp;Explores as far as possible along each branch path before backtracking.
 Uses stack to store cells discovered for backtracking.
-2. Breadth-first Search
+&emsp;2.
+Breadth-first Search
-    Explores all cells at the present depth prior to moving on to the cells at the next depth level.
+&emsp;&emsp;Explores all cells at the present depth prior to moving on to the cells at the next depth level.
 Uses queue to store cells found but not explored.
-3. Dijkstra's Algorithm
+&emsp;3.
+Dijkstra's Algorithm
-    Iteratively explore cheapest cost cells with the cost being the steps to reach that cell.
+&emsp;&emsp;Iteratively explore cheapest cost cells with the cost being the steps to reach that cell.
 Uses a queue with cost included.
-4. A* Algorithm
+&emsp;4.
+A* Algorithm
-    Dijkstra's Algorithm but with heuristic using Manhattan distance.
+&emsp;&emsp;Dijkstra's Algorithm but with heuristic using Manhattan distance.
 The score of each cell is the sum of the cost and heuristic.
 ## Notes
 - Click Start/End to set start/end cells.
 - Regen for regenerating the maze.